Colind8/LC-ShroomSounds/README.md

 ### Loadstone
 Loading Music replaced with the following:
 - Online Lobby music from Castle Crashers
-- Costington's Mansion from Scooby-Doo and the Spooky Swamp
+- Costington's Mansion from Scooby-Doo and the Spooky Swamp (inspired by [TeaisntsSillySounds](https://thunderstore.io/c/lethal-company/p/Teaisnt/TeaisntsSillySounds/))
 - Miiverse Loading theme
 - Lobby music from Splatoon
 - Memory of Forgathering Dream from Touhou 12.3: Unthinkable Natural Law